Understanding popular matchings via stable matchings: Hardness of finding a stable matching that is dominant and consequences for popular matchings

 We now describe the preference lists of vertices $u^{\ell}_i$ and $v^{\ell}_i$ for $0 \le i \le r$ in clause~$\ell$, where $r \in \{2,3\}$ is the number of literals in this clause.
 The preference list of $u^{\ell}_0$ is $v^{\ell}_0 \succ s$ and the preference list of $v^{\ell}_r$ is $u^{\ell}_r \succ t$.

-Let $1 \le j \le r$ and let $a_j,b_j,a'_j,b'_j$ be the 4 vertices in the gadget of the $j$-th literal in this clause.
+Let $1 \le j \le r$ and let $a_j,b_j,a'_j,b'_j$ be the 4 vertices in the gadget of the $j$-th literal in this clause if it is a positive clause and let $c_j,d_j,c'_j,d'_j$ be the 4 vertices in the gadget of the $j$-th literal in this clause if it is a negative clause.
 The preference list of $u^{\ell}_j$ is as given on the left (resp. right) for positive (resp. negative) clauses.

 The preference list of $v^{\ell}_{j-1}$ is as given on the left (resp. right) for positive (resp. negative) clauses.

 Observe that $s$ and $t$ are the last choices for each of their neighbors.
 The preferences of $s$ and $t$ are not relevant and it is easy to see the following.